Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

-The penalized stress on no-slip boundaries interior to the mask (such as in \cref{sec:unsteady-cylinder}) and the $f$ volume integral are both order unity in general, so must be subtracted off (note that $f$ is integrated over exactly $\Omega_s$).
+Both the stress on interior no-slip boundaries (as in \cref{sec:unsteady-cylinder}) and the $f$ volume integral are at order $\eps^0$, so must be subtracted off (note that $f$ is integrated over exactly $\Omega_s$).
 The leading stress error $\Sigma-\Sigma_0$ is $\O(\eps)$ at $\Omega^+$ for general masks, as both $p^+_1$ and $u^+_1$ are non-zero in the fluid, implying $\O(\eps)$ convergence of the force calculation.